selco13/HLNOS9/README.md

 ## Running Locally

-The Platinum components are created in React.
+The Classicy components are created in React.
 For demo purposes, we provide a very basic Next.js app for testing.

 You will need Node.js v20.11 or higher.
 You will also need the `yarn` package manager.